Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 This retaining clip is no longer available anywhere.
 So you have to recover it.

-Engage the oil seal retaining clip on the selector shaft
+Engage the oil seal retaining clip on the valve operating rod

 Fit the oil seal retaining clip DAM9317